-nd Guadalajara) from the Q1, 2015 and have replicated i • Start Date Actions Completion Responsibility Resource Date Pei Perform and promote a quality assurance review in accordance with SMO1 1.
+City City, Monterrey and Guadalajara) from the Q1, 2015 and have replicated in most of the remaining IMCP's local chapters during 2016 and 20 Start Date Actions Completion Responsibility Resource Date - Pol form and proj mote a quality assurance review in accordance with SMO 11 1 61 τοιτιι απα ρισι Tiolo a quality assurance review in accordance with Sivio 1 T 1.
 8/1/09 Start QA reviews.
-IMCP's Quality of IMCP's Quality Managing the Professional Commission (CAC) and This review except for the four plus two firms were Started on Practice VP Quality Technical focused primarily on verifying the fulfilling of quality Q2 2012 Commission (CTC) control system, including the six elements of the , system, not including the review of the working papers that support the presentation of the reports submitted.
-The results of the reviews were discussed in detail with those responsible for quality control of each firm and reports have been delivered mostly in this case including a report of the key findings that were detected in the review.
-During 2016 twelve firms were reviewed including the six elements of the systems and a sample of work papers.
+IMCP's Quality of IMCP's Quality Managing the Professional Commission (CAC) and This review except for the four plus two firms were Started on Practice VP Quality Technical focused primarily on verifying the fulfilling of quality Q2 2012 Commission (CTC) control system, including the six elements of the · · - system, not including the review of the working , , , , , , , , , , , , , , , , , , , papers that support the presentation of the reports submitted.
+The results of the reviews were discussed in detail with those responsible for quality control of each firm and reports have been delivered mostly in this case including a report of the key findings that were detected in the review. dototod in the review.
+During 2016 twolve firms were reviewed including During 2016 twelve firms were reviewed including the six elements of the systems and a sample of work papers.
 Inspections were performed and documented using the software developed by the IMCP.